Stop Recycling Passwords

 Two-factor authentication (2FA) was the initial answer to cybersecurity attacks that ravaged many large early in the last decade.
 Just like it sounds, 2FA requires a second identification method for you to log in to your account.
 Your first experience with 2FA was probably in its rudimentary stages.
 It started simply by requiring you to offer your mother’s maiden name or a security code.
 Soon the list of security questions grew to three or more.
 You may have even noticed your bank card or credit card provider requiring you to select an image key to use along with your login credentials.
 It certainly didn’t take long before social media users willingly named their ancestors, favorite color, first dog’s name, and the first car in the name of being “social”.

 Companies then started demanding longer, more intricate passwords with upper- and lower-case letters, numbers, and characters.
-This has evolved into what is known as multi-factor authentication (MFA) which adds even more complex factors such as login codes, tokens, and even fingerprints.
+This has evolved into what is known as multi-factor authentication (MFA) which adds even more complex factors such as login codes, tokens, fingerprints and face or iris scans.

-These identification methods add another layer of security to your password and ID login credentials.
-It means that when you log into an account, you must provide extra information, or “factors”, that show you indeed own the account.
+Adding another layer, multi-factor means that when you log into an account, you must provide extra information, or “factors”, that show you indeed own the account.

 There are several options that companies may use to further establish your identity beyond your ID and password.
 They can be set up through: